Amaka-tech/Video-Rental-Store-Database-Analysis/README.md

 **Rental trends**

-There is significantly low number of rentals in the month of May with a sharp increase in July and a slight drop in the subsequent month.
-This indicates that rentals peaked during holiday seasons (summer months).
+There is a significantly low number of rentals in May with a sharp increase in July and a slight drop in the subsequent month.
+This indicates that rentals peaked during the holiday seasons (summer months).
 Also, weekdays showed lower rentals compared to weekends. *(See attached SQL document for the PostgreSQL query)*

 **Top 5 Customers**